youcy03/fingerprint_model/README.md

 # 🧠 Fingerprint Recognition using Deep Learning and Flask

-This is my final year project for fingerprint recognition using Convolutional Neural Networks (CNN) and Grad-CAM visualization.
+This is my final year project for fingerprint recognition using Convolutional Neural Networks (CNN).
 The app is built using Python and deployed with Flask.

 ## 📁 Project Structure